TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. class:: SSLObject

    A reduced-scope variant of :class:`SSLSocket` representing an SSL protocol instance that does not contain any network IO methods.
-This class is typically used by framework authors that want to implement asynchronous IO for SSL through memory buffers.
+This kundi is typically used by framework authors that want to implement asynchronous IO for SSL through memory buffers.

-   This class implements an interface on top of a low-level SSL object as implemented by OpenSSL.
+   This kundi implements an interface on top of a low-level SSL object as implemented by OpenSSL.
 This object captures the state of an SSL connection but does not provide any network IO itself.
 IO needs to be performed through separate "BIO" objects which are OpenSSL's IO abstraction layer.

-   This class has no public constructor.
+   This kundi has no public constructor.
 An :class:`SSLObject` instance must be created using the :meth:`~SSLContext.wrap_bio` method.
 This method will create the :class:`SSLObject` instance and bind it to a pair of BIOs.
-The *incoming* BIO is used to pass data from Python to the SSL protocol instance, while the *outgoing* BIO is used to pass data the other way around.
+The *incoming* BIO is used to pass data kutoka Python to the SSL protocol instance, while the *outgoing* BIO is used to pass data the other way around.